-In some case, those buttons or links might not work, and hurt the user interactivity.
-The reasons could be,
+In some case, those buttons or links might not work and affect the user interactivity.
+The reasons could be because

 That’s the reason, you should know why TTI is important in great user experience.

 When a web page has poor TTI score, it makes the web page to load slow, or page seems to be broken.
-So, it increase the chance of user quite the page.
+So, it increases the chance of user quite page.

-To have an enhanced user interactivity, a web page should have less 3.8 seconds while loading from FCP to the last long-task.
+To have an enhanced user interactivity, a web page should load in less than 3.8 seconds while loading from FCP to the last long-task.

 How to Measure Time to Interactive?